This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Make the dry rub seasoning by mixing together the paprika, chili powder, salt, sugar, pepper, and garlic powder in a small bowl.
-Set it aside.
+• Make the Dry Rub: Mix paprika, chili powder, salt, sugar, pepper, and garlic powder in a small bowl.
+Set aside.

-• Cover a rimmed baking sheet with aluminum foil and place the ribs in the middle, meat side up.
-Bake the ribs for 3.5 hours.
+• Prepare for Baking: Cover a rimmed baking sheet with aluminum foil.
+Place the ribs on the sheet, meat side up.
+Bake for 3.5 hours.

-• Remove the ribs from the oven.
-Generously brush both sides of the ribs with barbecue sauce.
+• Add BBQ Sauce: Remove the ribs from the oven and generously brush both sides with barbecue sauce.

 • Using both the bottom sheet of foil and the top, fold the two layers of foil together around the edges to form a sealed pouch with the ribs inside.

-• Remove the ribs from the oven and let them rest for 10 minutes before uncovering.
+• Rest the Ribs: Remove the ribs from the oven and let them rest, covered, for 10 minutes.

 Notes